 Most people start by looking at the different legal structures but the answer to Community Interest Company (CIC) vs Charity CIO depends on what you're trying to do and there are alternatives to setting up a charity.
 A CIC is not a charity, so this resource explains the difference between a CIC and a charity and helps you to decide if a CIC or charity would be best.
 It aslo also provides other non profit alternatives to setting up a CIC or charity CIO.

-Setting up and running any type of non profit, be that a charity or CIC social enterprise, involves time and workload, so here are some options to avoid that.
+Setting up and running any type of non profit, be that a charity or CIC, involves time and workload, so here are some options to avoid that.

-Here are some key questions you need to ask in order to decide if a CIC or charity would be the best choice for you.
+Here are some key questions you need to ask in order to decide if you should set up either a CIC or charity.

 This infographic shows you visually the most common types of non profit and the pros and cons of each.

 However, by far the 2 most common choices are a CIC Limited By Guarantee or a registered charity, usually a Foundation CIO.